openedx-unsupported/blockstore/decisions/0002-courseware-migration-plan.rst

 =====

 * Courses: Only allow Blockstore backed Courses.
 Modulestore for LMS becomes read-only except for the import mechanism.
+Converted Old Mongo courses (with old style Org/Course/Run IDs) will become read-only.
-Move videos to Blockstore and retire edx-val.
+* Move videos to Blockstore with a long term goal of retiring edx-val.
 * More dynamic composition of content for students, requiring a new, more flexibile read-optimized store in the LMS (while traditional Courses continue to exist in Split).
 (Possibly based off of Block Transformers, but possibly something entirely new.)

 ----------------------------------------------
 Paving the Runway: Necessary Open edX Upgrades